eggheads/eggdrop/doc/sphinx_source/mainDocs/tls.rst

 | +port                        | listen +port               | connect with TLS             |
 +------------------------------+----------------------------+------------------------------+

+* Currently, adding a bot with +port and connecting to a hub listening on port does not work

-To explicitly require all links to a hub be SSL-only (ie, prevent any plain text connection from being allowed), prefix the listen port in the hub configuration file with a plus (+) sign.
-Conversely, to force a leaf to only allow SSL (not plain text) connections with a hub, you must prefix the hub's listen port with a plus when adding it to the leaf via +bot/chaddr commands.
-The nickname and password are sent before SSL negotiation takes place (the password is not sent in plain text anyway).
-If SSL negotiation fails and either the hub or leaf is set to require SSL, the connection is deliberately aborted and no clear text is ever sent.
+To explicitly require all links to a hub be TLS-only (ie, prevent any plain text connection from being allowed), prefix the listen port in the hub configuration file with a plus (+) sign.
+Conversely, to force a leaf to only allow TLS (not plain text) connections with a hub, you must prefix the hub's listen port with a plus when adding it to the leaf via +bot/chaddr commands.
+The nickname and password are sent before TLS negotiation takes place (the password is not sent in plain text anyway).
+If TLS negotiation fails and either the hub or leaf is set to require TLS, the connection is deliberately aborted and no clear text is ever sent.

 ^^^^^^^^^^
 Secure DCC